Recurring Saturday Night Live characters and sketches introduced 2000–01: Season's Greetings From Saturday Night Live (Christmas is Number One)

 A "Summer's Greetings From Saturday Night Live" sketch never made it past dress rehearsal.
 This would have appeared in the May 17, 2003 episode, Kattan and Morgan's last episode as cast members, with Dan Aykroyd as the host.

+In November 2009, the month prior to his live rendition with Sanz and Fallon, Casablancas released a studio recording of the song alongside his album, Phrazes for the Young.
 Cheap Trick covered the song on their 2017 album Christmas Christmas.

 Jeffrey's

 Jimmy Fallon and the guest host play snooty retail workers at an upscale clothing store called Jeffrey's.
+The sketch parodied real-life boutique Jeffrey's.
 Customers who approach the pair for help are greeted with hostility and snobbery, which escalates into an argument and ends with them usually leaving the store.
-The employees’ insults are directed at what they perceive to be the customers’ lack of style or taste, which they conclude makes them not hip enough to shop at such a high-end place.
-Gags were based on the absurdity of Jeffrey’s exclusivity and elitism.
-Fallon’s character brags he owns “Moroccan dental floss” that costs more than one customer’s entire wardrobe.
-The pair’s boss is an ultra-chic fashionista type played by Will Ferrell who uses high-tech gadgets like a minuscule cell phone.
-In the Sean Hayes episode, Fallon and Hayes break character when Ferrell rides into the store on a mobility scooter.
+The employees' insults are directed at what they perceive to be the customers' lack of style or taste.
+Gags were based on the absurdity of Jeffrey's exclusivity and elitism.
+Fallon's character brags he owns "Moroccan dental floss" that costs more than one customer's entire wardrobe.
+The pair's boss is an ultra-chic fashionista type played by Will Ferrell who uses high-tech gadgets like a minuscule cell phone.
+In the Sean Hayes episode, Fallon and Hayes break character when Ferrell rides into the store on a motorized scooter.
 A recurring character played by Horatio Sanz is usually the last customer to encounter the Jeffrey's salesmen and gets into a protracted insult war with the pair.
-Debuted February 17, 2001.